RenGvo/CrossRoad-Traffic-Time-Series-EDA/README.md

         <li>Producing and Visualizing Forecasts</li>
       </ul>

-Jupyter Notebook for Python 3 was used to permorm analysis.
+Jupyter Notebook for Python 3 was used to perform analysis.